dmccreary/micropython-clocks-and-watches/docs/about.md

 <!--
 Sample Prompt:
-Create a persuave motivational article about the values of a website dedicated to the creation of clocks and watches using MicroPython.
+Create a persuasive motivational article about the values of a website dedicated to the creation of clocks and watches using MicroPython.
 Reference the following points:

-1. Kids love clocs and watches
+1. Kids love clocks and watches
 2. The lower cost of components
 3. The need to teach computational thinking
 4. The value of project-based learning